 Do you have a project coming up which requires a commercial photographer in Ithaca, NY?

-You’ve found a top commercial photographer who, through a centrally located home base, serves Ithaca and all of New York state.
+You’ve found a top commercial photographer who, through a centrally located home base in upstate New York state, serves Ithaca and all of New York state.

-I’m centrally located withe excellent access to a great network of New York State highways.
-This means that so much of the state, from New York city to the Canadian border is within a two hour drive of me.
+I’m centrally located as a capital region photographer with excellent access to a great network of New York State highways.
+This means that so much of the state, from New York city to the Canadian border is within a couple hour drive of me.
 And that’s a “pile the gear cases in the car and head out” sort of thing that I do dozens of times a year.
+Int doesn’t require a huge amount of planning nor substantial expense for me to travel anywhere in New York State, western Massachusetts, northern Pennsylvania, or southern Vermont.

 The core area that I serve includes:

-Beak and Skiff Orchards on the edge of the Finger Lakes region is a distillery and cider making operation.
+Beak and Skiff Orchards on the edge of the Finger Lakes region is a distillery and cider making operation as well as family owned apple orchard.
 The goal was to have a portrait of the owner of the company which would be used in public relations and advertising to promote this sector of the New York state economy.
+The project is the Brew Central campaign which highlights and promotes the mostly family run brewing and distilling businesses in this state.

 Work had to be done quickly.
-There is a business to be run, after all, and something like 98.999% of the people I photograph aren’t models hired to stand around and be at my service for a long period of time.
+There is a business to be run, after all, that demands this leader’s attention.
+And something like 98.999% of the people I photograph aren’t models hired to stand around and be at my service for a long period of time.
+So I have to know what I’m trying to accomplish and be able to communicate that to their staff, to them and to the people working with me.

 I worked to create a lighting design that highlighted the warmth of the wood cases and provided soft, natural looking light on him.
 The portrait was created around the needs of a video crew who was setting up and lighting for an interview.
-I posed him to look somewhat natural and relaxed, then worked with some light banter to get him to forget that there were 6 or 7 people standing around watching what we were doing.
-The relaxed expression came, we got the shot and were done in about 20 minutes.
+I posed this business leader to look somewhat natural and relaxed, then worked with some light banter to get him to forget that there were 6 or 7 people standing around watching what we were doing.
+The relaxed expression came, we got the shot and were done in under 20 minutes.

 Let’s speak about your visual business communications needs.
 Or just some photos that you want to create.
 I enjoy hearing about new challenges and offering ideas and solutions early in the planning process.